mwkpe/rand/cpp_guide/cpp_guidelines.md

 ```

 ## 3.2 Line length
-* Lines should be around 100 characters long and not exceed 120 characters.
+* Lines should be around 100 characters long and not exceed 120 characters
-* Long lines should be continued on a new line with 4 spaces indentation with respect to the first line, i.e. any additional lines should not be indented further.
+* Long lines should be continued on a new line with 4 spaces indentation with respect to the first line, i.e. any additional lines should not be indented further
 ```C++
 // Yes
 auto time = to_timestamp(int hours, int minutes, int seconds, int milliseconds,